vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 combination of being very delayed to begin with, and having a few time-sensitive things to respond to right after I finished jogging, that ended up delaying me further.

+## 2026-07-30: skipped strength exercises

+On Thursday 2026-07-30, I skipped strength exercises due to a combination of being somewhat delayed to begin with, and having a few time-sensitive things to respond to right after I finished jogging, that ended up delaying me further.